Frosty's HVAC

 Find the PVC pipe that exits near your indoor unit (usually in the attic, closet, or utility room) and drains outside.
 Pour a cup of plain white vinegar down the drain opening to kill algae and prevent clogs.
 In Texas humidity, condensate drain clogs are the #1 cause of AC shutdowns and water damage during summer.
 A few ounces of vinegar now can prevent a service call later.

-What a Professional Tune-Up Covers
+What Does a Professional AC Tune-Up Actually Cover?

 The DIY steps above are important, but they're no substitute for a professional tune-up.
 Here's what our technicians do during a spring AC tune-up at Frosty's HVAC that you can't easily do yourself: